 The main characters in both of these stories seem foolish.
 And yet while no one may think a pinned together suit is done, it happens very often that founders think incomplete documents are, in fact, complete.

-As a smart, sensible person, you would make sure the tailor finished your suit before you wear it in the board meeting.
+Ideally, you would make sure the tailor finished your suit before you wear it in the board meeting.
 Why wouldn’t you treat your documents the same way?
 Why wouldn’t you work with your lawyer to make sure your documents are finished before taking the documents through a due diligence exercise?
-At the end of the day you are the keeper of your company documents.
+At the end of the day, you are the keeper of your company documents.
 It is up to you to make sure they are truly done.

 What Makes a Document Done?